wdarking/nyt-books-bestsellers/README.md

 # NYT best sellers
 This application uses [NYT Books API](https://developer.nytimes.com/docs/books-product/1/overview) to present the best sellers ranking in a clean and practical way.
-Navigate between NYT curated best sellers lists and keep track of each book ranking history.
+Navigate between NYT-curated best sellers lists and keep track of each book's ranking history.

 ### Features
 - React (Vite)